dzchoi/Diffie-Hellman-for-ARM32/README.md

 - As we need to compute the power of a big number M to a big number e, we cannot do the computation in a single step due to the limited size of registers in most CPUs.

 - I implemented the *Diffie-Hellman* key exchange algorithm first in C, based on the paper *"A Cryptographic Library for the Motorola DSP56000"* (<http://link.springer.com/chapter/10.1007/3-540-46877-3_21>).
-Then I have found out, through profiling, the above computation takes more than 90% of the total running time, and implemented the code for the above compuatation in assembly language.
+Then I have found out, through profiling, the above computation takes more than 90% of the total running time, and reimplemented the code corresponding to the compuatation in assembly language.